mspirkov/yii2-db/README.md

 An abstract class for creating repositories that interact with ActiveRecord models.
 Contains the most commonly used methods: `findOne`, `findAll`, `save`, etc. Adds several additional methods: `findOneWith`, `findAllWith`.

+This way, you can separate the logic of executing queries from the ActiveRecord models themselves.
+This will make your ActiveRecord models thinner and simpler.
+It will also make testing easier, as you can mock the methods for working with the database.

 Basic usage example:

 ```php